apsteinmetz/wfmu_shiny/README.md

 # wfmu_shiny
-Interactive WFMU playlist explorer playlists as of september 2017
+Interactive WFMU playlist explorer playlists as of december 2018